tnh/interviews/browser-app-deploy/README.md

 ### Workflow (CI) process requirements

-* developers want to be able to make changes quickly - and branch in a codebase and push to a branch and test
+* developers want to be able to make changes quickly - and clone teh repo, and push to a branch and test
 * The application is automatically deployed when code is merged to master